adairrr/niftier/README.md

   apiKey: "YOUR-API-KEY-HERE"
 }
 ```
-Verifying is simple, assuming you are verifying a contract that you have just deployed from your hardhat setup - you just need to run the verify script, passing constructor arguments as an array if necessary (there is an example commented out in the `deploy.js`):
+Verifying is simple, assuming you are verifying a contract that you have just deployed from your hardhat setup - you just need to run the verify script, passing constructor arguments as an array if necessary (there is an example commented out in the `deploy.ts`):
 ```
 await run("verify:verify", {
   address: yourContract.address,